-In Los Angeles County, if you have been in close contact with a person diagnosed with or likely to have COVID-19 you are required to:
+In Los Angeles County, if you have been in close contact with a person diagnosed with COVID-19 you are required* to:

 It is recommended that you get tested* for COVID-19

 Quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
-Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
+Quarantine helps prevent spread of disease before a person knows they are sick or if they are infected with the virus without feeling symptoms.

-*An infected person is anyone with COVID-19, or who is suspected to have COVID-19, and is considered to be infectious from 2 days before their symptoms first appeared until they are no longer required to be isolated (as described in Home Isolation Instructions for People with COVID-19).
-A person with a positive COVID-19 test but no symptoms is considered to be infectious from 2 days before their test was taken until 10 days after their test.
+*A person with COVID-19 can infect others from 2 days before their symptoms first started until they are allowed to end their home isolation (as described in Home Isolation Instructions for People with COVID-19).
+A person with a positive COVID-19 test who does not have symptoms is considered to be infectious from 2 days before their test was taken until 10 days after their test.

-To prevent you from unintentionally spreading COVID-19 to uninfected people, you must restrict activities and limit all movements that may put you in contact with others during the quarantine period.
+To prevent you from spreading COVID-19, you must restrict activities and limit actions that may put you in contact with others.

 As a close contact to someone with COVID-19, it is recommended